Title: Ophthalmologist, Scientist, Educator

 Henry Jerrold Kaplan, Ophthalmologist, Scientist, Educator has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in the field of ophthalmology.
 He is recognized internationally for his many clinical and scientific contributions to the fields of Retina, Vitreous and Uveitis.

 Originally planning to be a heart surgeon, Dr. Kaplan earned a Bachelor of Arts from Columbia University in 1964 and an MD from Cornell University in 1968.
 He served as an intern in Medicine at Lakeside Hospital at the University Hospitals of Cleveland (now Case-Western Reserve University School of Medicine) from 1968 to 1969, as well as a surgical resident at Bellevue Hospital at the New York University Medical Center from 1969 to 1970.
 He entered the Berry Plan and joined the US Air Force during the Vietnam War.
 Dr. Kaplan’s time as a Major in the Medical Corps of the U.S. Air Force from 1970 to 1972 caused him to reevaluate his professional path, ultimately deciding he wanted to be a clinician-scientist.
-He was a National Institutes of Health research fellow in immunology at the University of Texas Southwestern Medical School in Dallas from 1972 to 1974 with J. Wayne Streilein MD and Rupert E. Billingham PhD, where their collaboration was a seminal event in the establishment of ocular immune privilege.
+He was a National Institutes of Health research fellow in immunology at the University of Texas Southwestern Medical School in Dallas from 1972 to 1974 with J. Wayne Streilein MD and Rupert E. Billingham PhD, where their collaboration was a seminal event in the confirmation of ocular immune privilege.

 As a further testament to his success, Dr. Kaplan was lauded with the Albert Nelson Marquis Lifetime Achievement Award and has been featured in numerous editions of Who’s Who in America, Who’s Who in American Education, Who’s Who in Medicine and Healthcare, Who’s Who in Science and Engineering, Who’s Who in the South and Southwest and Who’s Who in the World.